-With every tropical arrangement comes a selection of foliage that also is tropical in nature and compliments the look and feel.
+With every tropical arrangement comes a selection of foliage that also is tropical in nature and compliments the look and feel of exotic tropical blooms.
 We decided to share a few of these with you as well to give you a sense of what we combine to create our custom arrangements.
-Always soak your foliage properly for several hours in water before you arrange it.
-This is essential, even if it is cut fresh from your garden.
+Always soak your foliage correctly for several hours in water before you arrange it even if it is cut fresh from your garden.

-Taken directly from the monstera deliciosa plant native to Mexico and Panama, the tropical leaf is exotic in shape with holes and ridges throughout the adult leaf.
-The leaf is used as a base element in our arrangements (to cover the edge of the container) and to create horizontal lines.
+Taken directly from the Monstera deliciosa plant native to Mexico and Panama, the tropical leaf is exotic in shape with holes and ridges throughout the adult leaf.
+The leaf is a base element in our arrangements (to cover the edge of the container) and to create horizontal lines.

 Ti Leaf (cordyline fruticose)

-Like the name implies, they are the leaves of palm trees which are comprised of a diverse variety.
+As the name implies, they are the leaves of palm trees which comprised of a diverse variety.
 Most arrangements are made with either a fan palm, shaped like a fan or an areca palm which has long and narrow with multiple leaves extending from the main stem.

 The palm leaf is a universal element for tropical arrangements due to their leafy green hue and fan-like shape.
 They are perfect building blocks to a large arrangement, providing a great background to pinks, oranges, and yellows.
 They can also be added to bouquets.

-Fatsia is used as a background or base element in arrangements, particularly tropic arrangements.
+Fatsia serves as a background or base element in arrangements, particularly tropic florals.

-Sign-up to our VIP Plant and Flower Lovers Club for special discounts, the latest news, and events and be sure to follow us on Instagram (@greenflorals), on Facebook (@greenfreshflorals) and on Twitter (@greenfloralsd) to stay connected.
+Sign-up to our Loyalty Club for special discounts, the latest news, and events and be sure to follow us on Instagram (@greenflorals), on Facebook (@greenfreshflorals) and on Twitter (@greenfloralsd) to stay connected.
 Visit us at our retail store located at 3785 4th Avenue in Hillcrest at Robinson and 4th or online at greenfreshflorals.com.